When you purchase through links on our website, we may earn a commission. Affiliate disclosure.

 Torque Sensor vs Cadence Sensor

-Personally, I think that the old argument about using a torque sensor vs cadence sensor really boils down to your own personal preferences.
+I think that the old argument about using a torque sensor vs a cadence sensor boils down to your personal preferences.

 From a fitness perspective, a torque sensor is going to give you a much smoother, and natural pedal assist.
 A torque sensor will take your effort and effectively amplify it.
-This can be a great confidence booster when you are just starting out.
+This can be a great confidence booster when you are just starting.

-Another benefit of the torque sensor is increased motor efficiency, meaning you will always get a greater battery range as the motor will only ever be giving assistance to the rider when really needed.
+Another benefit of the torque sensor is increased motor efficiency, meaning you will always get a greater battery range as the motor will only ever be assisting the rider when needed.

 Best Type of Electric Bike to Get Fit